Polynesian tattoo symbols for peace

 Polynesian palm tree tattoo

-Polynesian people were often at war, but they also knew the importance of peace and balance, and held peaceful relationships and trades most of the time, which allowed them to explore and inhabit the whole Pacific.
+While Polynesian people were often at war, they also understood the importance of peace and balance.
+Peaceful relationships and trades allowed them to explore and inhabit the whole Pacific.

-In Polynesian traditions, symbols that represent peace are often related to prosperity as well, as the two often go hand in hand.
+In Polynesian traditions, symbols that represent peace are often related to prosperity as well, as the two frequently go hand in hand.

 Maori coconut leaf symbol

-Palm trees are symbolic of the Pacific islands and they represent peace, good vibrations, serenity.
+Palm trees are symbolic of the Pacific islands and represent peace, good vibrations, and serenity.
+Coconut palms, in particular, bring many gifts--fibers for weaving, fruit, wood, and utensils--making them related to prosperity, origins, and descent.

 Coconut palm symbols